Gaza-Israel War

 Ministry of Health facility with Ministry of Health and MSF staff

-As a response to the destruction of the health system in Gaza, MSF teams opened a field hospital in collaboration with the Ministry of Health.
-An emergency department, outpatient department, inpatient department and operating theatre are open with 28 beds available.
+As a response to the destruction of the health system in Gaza, MSF teams opened a field hospital in collaboration with the MoH.
+The Emergency Department, OPD, IPD and Operation theatre are open with 70 beds available.

 Deir Al Balah Modular Field Hospital